John Carpenter: Early career: 1960s - 1970s

 The film was written by Carpenter and Debra Hill with Carpenter stating that the music was inspired by both Dario Argento's Suspiria (which also influenced the film's slightly surreal color scheme) and William Friedkin's The Exorcist.

 Carpenter again worked with a relatively small budget, $300,000.
+The budget was so small the actors provided their own costumes.
 The film grossed more than $65 million initially, making it one of the most successful independent films of all time.

-Carpenter has described Halloween as: "True crass exploitation.
-I decided to make a film I would love to have seen as a kid, full of cheap tricks like a haunted house at a fair where you walk down the corridor and things jump out at you."
+Carpenter has described Halloween as "true crass exploitation.
+I decided to make a film I would love to have seen as a kid, full of cheap tricks like a haunted house at a fair where you walk down the corridor and things jump out at you".
 The film has often been cited as an allegory on the virtue of sexual purity and the danger of casual sex, although Carpenter has explained that this was not his intent: "It has been suggested that I was making some kind of moral statement.
 Believe me, I'm not.
 In Halloween, I viewed the characters as simply normal teenagers."

 In addition to the film's critical and commercial success, Carpenter's self-composed "Halloween Theme" became recognizable apart from the film.

 In 1979, Carpenter began what was to be the first of several collaborations with actor Kurt Russell when he directed the television film Elvis.